Overview & Mission

 Greenway Transparency Plan

 At the start of her administration, Governor Kathy Hochul pledged a new era of greater transparency and accountability.
 The administration directed heads of New York State agencies, authorities and boards to assess and evaluate their existing policies and practices and create a plan detailing their new efforts to increase transparency and accessibility in our work and in our operations.
-In that same spirit of collaboration and transparency, we are posting HRVG's plan here.
+In that same spirit of collaboration and transparency, we are posting the Greenway's plan here.
 Other agencies plans may be found here.